canonical/react-components/README.md

-# React components for Vanilla Framework.
+# React components for Vanilla Framework

 This is a collection of components designed to be the way to consume [Vanilla Framework](http://vanillaframework.io) when using React.